Ste1nb0cK/RoutineScripts/README.md

 # Little Scripts
-This a list of scripts I use to automate routine tasks.
+This is a list of scripts I use to automate routine tasks.